 Description: Floral with notes of cinnamon and tannins

 For chardonnay lovers, the cider expert offers a Barrel-Aged Cornice from Snowdrift Cider Co.
-"This cider is aged in American oak, which gives it a beautifully rounded character that balances notes of peaches, vanilla, and caramel along with just a bit of subtle, sparkling bubbles," she says.
+"This cider is aged in American oak, which gives it a beautifully rounded character that balances notes of peaches, vanilla, and caramel along with just a bit of subtle, sparkling bubbles," Bystryn says.

 If You Like Riesling

-Recommendation: Reybyrd Orcharch Cider's Vernal Cloudsplitter
+Recommendation: Redbyrd Orchard Cider's Vernal Cloudsplitter

 Description: Grassy and tart with notes of clementine

-Because Rieslings tend to be crisp and aromatic, Bystryn recommends a Vernal Cloudsplitter from Redbyrd Orchard Cider.
+Because riesling tend to be crisp and aromatic, Bystryn recommends a Vernal Cloudsplitter from Redbyrd Orchard Cider.
 "This bright aromatic cider has a citrusy character with mouthwatering tart fruit notes that are balanced by grassy aromas and tannins to give it the flexibility for which rieslings are so famous."